-Dr. Victor Greco, Faculty Director of the QEP; John Parton, Executive Director of Institutional Effectiveness; Bethany Schultz, Director of Advising; Dr. Trina Boteler, VP of Student Affairs and Technology Advancement.
+Dr. Victor Greco, Faculty Director of the QEP; Bethany Schultz, Director of Advising; Marcy Smith, Dean of Business and Technical Studies; Dr. Trina Boteler, VP of Economic Development, Institutional Effectiveness, and Technology Advancement.

 The QEP Planning Committee included 23 faculty and staff and three ex-officio administrative members.
 Once the topic was chosen, the Planning Committee was dismissed and the QEP Development Committee was convened and still serves.
 That committee consists of 20 faculty and staff and five ex-officio members.
 Six members have served on both committees.

 SACSCOC requires that our college QEP include broad-based involvement of all institutional constituencies in the development and proposed implementation of the plan.
 This includes faculty and staff involvement in the QEP committees, as well as gathering input from college advisory committees, the local Board of Directors, and students.

 It is happening now!
 The QEP began in the Spring of 2014.
 In the Spring of 2016, the QEP was modified to include program specific advising teams, and introductory course advising modules.